Erica Weiss

 I am a cultural anthropologist researching the ways people navigate the ethical dilemmas they encounter during their everyday lives and with people who are different than themselves.

 I am originally from New Paltz, New York.
 I did my Ph.D. in Anthropology at Princeton University (2011).
 I joined the faculty of the Department of Sociology and Anthropology at Tel Aviv University in the fall of 2013.
-I do my research in Israel and Palestine, using ethnographic methods.
+I do my research in Israel/Palestine, the Mediterranean, and Europe, using ethnographic methods.

 I live in Caesarea with my husband, Michael, and our three children, Jordan, Boaz, and Adar.